X-Factors: Terrestriality, Reinscription,

 He Qinglian, Princeton University

 The Role of Local Governments in China's Environmental Pollution

 He Qinglian holds a degree in Economy from Fudan University in Shanghai, China.
 She left China to be able to pursue her critique of ecological developments there, and her monograph The Pitfalls of Modernization has been widely read in China and won acclaim from both the public and economists.

 Genocide and Complicity: Soundings From a Long Century

-Joydeep Roy-Bhattacharya is a writer-in-residence at the University at Albany.
+Joydeep Roy-Bhattacharya is is a writer-in-residence at SUNY, Albany.
 His first novel, The Gabriel Club, a meditation of the fall of communism, was published in sixteen countries in eleven languages.
 His forthcoming trilogy of novels -- The Desert of Love, CIty of Dreams, and A Small War -- is set in the contemporary Muslim world.
-He is currently at work on a non-fiction book of essays, Meditations and Meditation Genocide.
+He is currently at work on a non-fiction book of essays, Meditations an Meditation Genocide.

 Henry Sussman, University at Buffalo

 Atmospherics of Mood, 1